everysportmediagroup/everysport-api-documentation/endpoints/GET_leagues_id_events.md

 * fromDate - filters out events after a specific date, Date in short format
 * toDate - filters out events before a specific date, Date in short format
 * limit - Limits the number of events, positive integer
+* offset - Used to iterate over a large number of items, integer
 * teams - a comma-separated list of one or many team IDs for which you want to filter the events.
 For example, if you only want the events for a specific team.
+* callback - used for JSON-P callbacks, the argument should be the name of the callback function, such as 'esEvents'

 ## Return format
 An object with the following keys and values: